TawanaLowery.com | @overcome4good

 HMM: How old were you when you knew this was your calling and what you were going to do for the rest of your life?

-For as long as I can remember, I have always loved to write.
-It seems to come natural to me.
-Whether working on an article, a new blog or my latest book, writing Makes My Heart Sing!
+Tawana Lowery: For as long as I can remember, I have always loved to write.
+It seems to come naturally to me.
+Whether working on an article, a new blog, or my latest book, writing Makes My Heart Sing!
 It’s my sweet spot.
 My driving motivation is to share something of value to make the strongest possible connection with the reader.
 I want them to feel what I am saying and let them know they are not alone in their struggle or difficulty.
 You never know the impact a simple sentence or phrase can have on another person.

 People consistently express how my blogs or books have touched them in a personal and lasting way.
 Hearing comments like that makes my heart sing even more!
 I like to think that’s one of the reasons my blog is followed by people in more than 90 countries.